jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 This is important for two reasons.
 First, it allows us to make any chord we need just by adjusting a known chord shape.
+(For example,
-(For example, lower the third of a major chord by one fret and it becomes a minor chord.)
+if we lower the third of a major chord by one fret it becomes a minor chord.)

 Second, it leads to almost accidentally learning the most important interval shapes and sounds all over the fretboard, which is extremely useful for improvising and playing by ear.